 See what siblings who have participated in Journey Forward have to say.

-WisconSibs Journey Forward (formerly named Future Is Now!)
-Planning is offered as two half-day workshops:
+WisconSibs Journey Forward is offered as two half-day workshops:

 You’ll learn how to get started and overcome barriers many siblings experience.
 You’ll get tips on how to involve your sibling and other family members.
 Local professionals who have experience working with families with disabilities will discuss the value of Special Needs Trusts, guardianship and other important legal, care, and work issues.
 You’ll leave with tools for successful planning and a good sense of the support and care of other adult siblings sharing similar concerns and joys.
 Siblings are encouraged to bring their brothers or sisters with disabilities along with other family members important in the future plans of their sibling.

-(Watch for more workshops being scheduled for 2018 throughout Wisconsin.)
+Watch for information about Journey Forward workshops being scheduled for 2018 throughout Wisconsin.)

 Siblings learn what is important in making sure the plan is successful.
 Local professionals will discuss with siblings the options available for housing, independent living and finances.